Squirtgun: Hiatus

 In fall 1998, Squirtgun went on a hiatus in order to pursue other interests and other band projects.

 Mass and Dan joined Screeching Weasel, recording the albums Major Label Debut, Television City Dream, Emo, and Teen Punks In Heat.
 The two also formed Common Rider with singer/guitarist Jesse Michaels (formerly of Operation Ivy), releasing two full-length albums, the self-titled and This is Unity Music and touring extensively in 2002.
 Dan also drummed on albums by the Mopes, The Methadones, The Riverdales, The Riptides, and Even In Blackouts.

 While Mass is primarily known for having founded Sonic Iguana Studios and for his production career, having produced music for Rise Against, Alkaline Trio, Anti-Flag, the Smugglers and many other punk bands, he is also an accomplished academician.
 Mass earned a Ph.D. in Spanish Literature with a focus on the Golden Age from Purdue University and has appeared at numerous academic conferences and published book chapters and articles in literary and scholarly journals.
 He has taught graduate and undergraduate courses at Purdue University in Italian, Spanish, and Theatre, and was also an assistant professor of Humanities at Ivy Tech Community College in Lafayette, Indiana.
 Mass continues to produce and master albums for several international recording artists.

 Matt received his MFA in creative writing and began teaching in the Academic Studies Department at the Art Academy of Cincinnati, a four-year college of Art and Design, and has since been promoted to head of their Liberal Arts department.
 His poems and reviews have been published in numerous literary journals, including Conduit, Ploughshares, and Spinning Jenny.
 He is the editor of Forklift, Ohio: A Journal of Poetry, Cooking & Light Industrial Safety.

 Flav also took an academic route, earning a Ph.D. degree in molecular genetics and publishing manuscripts in several respected scientific journals, including Development and Molecular and Cellular Biology.
 He also founded guitarpunk.com and the GPC guitar company, designing original guitars used by bands such as Alkaline Trio, Screeching Weasel, The Queers, Allister and many more.
+He is currently the frontman of UK-based punk group The Phase Problem.
+They have released two albums, a self-titled debut in March 2023, which was mastered by Mass, and The Power of Positive Thinking in April 2024.